CDRE/EO: Far East Disciplinary Company

 Special thanks:

-I highly appreciate Andrew J. Mitchell for sharing his beautiful photos.
+I am deeply grateful to Andrew J. Mitchell for sharing his beautiful photos.

 Also, many thanks to Jean-Claude Balisson, the creator and owner of the Blog du Commando Jaubert, for his kind permission to share the testimony and the rare pictures.